 Yet, God used men to write His Word.
 How does that work?
 The Bible itself gives a description of this process in 2 Peter 1:21 which states, “for no prophecy was ever made by an act of human will, but men moved by the Holy Spirit spoke from God.”
 The Greek word here translated “moved” is “phero” and might most literally be translated as “carried along.”
 It is the same word used to describe the way a sailing ship is carried along by the wind (e.g. Acts 27:17).
 So, God used men to write exactly what He wanted them to write as these men were “carried along” by the Holy Spirit.
 That’s not a problem for an all-powerful God.

 The astonishing thing is that God even used the styles and personalities of the men themselves as they penned Scripture.
 The writings of the Apostle Paul, for example, are somewhat different in style from those of Peter or John.
 Apparently, God did not circumvent or overpower their own personalities as they penned Scripture; rather He used their personalities.
 But how could God ensure that these people wrote exactly what He wanted them to write if He let them use their own style?
-This is easily answered when we remember that God also is the one that gave these author’s their personalities in the first place.
+This is easily answered when we remember that God also is the one who gave these author’s their personalities in the first place.
 The Lord sovereignly controls all of history such that each person gained the exact knowledge and experiences he needed to write exactly what God wanted him to write.
 That may seem like too much to keep track of for any human – and it is.
 But it is not a problem for an all-knowing, all-powerful God.

 So the inspiration of the Bible means that it is exactly what God planned it to be.
 What the Bible says is what God says because it is His Word.
 That’s the claim.
 But we might then ask, “how do we know that this claim is true?”